RHoMIS/rhomis-docs/source/user-guide/processing-data.rst

      - Example Conversion

    * - milk_calories
-     - Calories per litre for milk from each animal identified in the survey
+     - Calories per litre for milk from each type of livestock identified in the survey
      - cattle
      - 597

    * - meat_calories
+     - Calories per kilogram of meat from different livestock
      -
      -
-     -

    * - crop_calories
+     - Calories per kg of crop for different crops
      -
      -
-     -

    * - eggs_calories
+     - Calories per kg of egg from different livestock
      -
      -
-     -

    * - honey_calories
+     - Calories per litre of honey
      -
      -
-     -

    * - mean_milk_price_per_litre
+     - Average price of milk for the whole survey (in lcu/litre) for different types of livestock
      -
      -
-     -

    * - mean_meat_price_per_kg
+     - Average price of meat for the whole survey (in lcu/kg) for different types of livestock
      -
      -
-     -

    * - mean_livestock_price_per_animal
+     - Average price of whole livestock for the whole survey (in lcu/head) for different types of livestock
      -
      -
-     -

    * - mean_eggs_price_per_kg
+     - Average price of eggs for the whole survey (in lcu/kg) for different types of livestock
      -
      -
-     -

    * - mean_crop_price_per_lcu_per_kg
+     - Average price of crops for the whole survey (in lcu/kg) for different types of crop
      -
      -
-     -

    * - mean_bees_honey_price_per_kg
+     - Average price of honey for the whole survey (lcu/litre)
      -
      -
-     -

    * - livestock_count_to_tlu
+     - Conversion of different types of livestock to Tropical Livestock Units (TLU).
      -
+     -

+   * - livestock_weight_to_kg
+     - Conversion of different types of livestock to average yield of meat when butchered.
      -
      -